auraphp/auraphp.github.io/index.md

 Libraries First, Framework Second
 ---------------------------------

-The primary goal of Aura is to provide high-quality well-tested independent library packages that can be used in any codebase.
+The primary goal of Aura is to provide high-quality, well-tested, [standards-compliant](http://php-fig.org), independent library packages that can be used in any codebase.
 This means developers can use as much or as little of the project as necessary.

-Aura will have enough libraries to form a full-stack framework of its own.
-A system repository will be available to incorporate them all into a coherent framework for application development.

 In line with the goal of "libraries first", all packages are as self-contained as possible and are independently downloadable.
 In some cases this level of